maxfischer2781/indico_sixpay/docs/source/configuration.rst

   The description of each order in a human readable way.
   This description is presented to the registrant during the transaction with SixPay.

-  This field is limited to 50 characters, after any placeholders are filled in.
+  This field is limited to 80 characters, after any placeholders are filled in.
+  The suggested length is 50 characters.
   The default description uses the registrant name and event title.

 **Order Identifier** [80 characters]